huyingjie/Awesome-shiny-apps-for-statistics/README.md

 Several ways you can help

+1. Create a Shiny App that explains the statistics concept missing on the list
-1. Add latest and greatest Shiny Apps that explain statistics concepts
+2. Add latest and greatest Shiny Apps that explain statistics concepts
-2. Delete broken links to Shiny Apps
+3. Delete broken links to Shiny Apps
-3. Delete links to low-quality Shiny Apps
+4. Delete links to low-quality Shiny Apps
-4. Design the appearance of [the website](http://asas.yingjiehu.com)
+5. Design the appearance of [the website](http://asas.yingjiehu.com)
-5. Fix any typo
+6. Fix any typo
-6. Rewrite the title or description of any Shiny App to make them more easily understood
+7. Rewrite the title or description of any Shiny App to make them more easily understood
-7. Suggest different ways to categorize
+8. Suggest different ways to categorize

 Please adhere to the [contribution guidelines](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics/blob/master/CONTRIBUTING.md).